Posted by Grace Massa Langlois on Saturday, 21st August 2010

 - Add the chocolate; mix until well combined.

-- Using a 4-ounce scoop for larger cookies or a 1-ounce scoop for smaller cookies, scoop dough onto prepared baking sheets, about 2 inches apart.
+- Using a 4-ounce scoop for larger cookies or a 1-ounce scoop for smaller cookies, scoop dough onto prepared baking sheets, about 5 cm (2 inches) apart.

 - Bake for 18-20 minutes for larger cookies and about 15 minutes for smaller cookies or until lightly browned, but still soft.
 Do not over-bake.
 Cool slightly on baking sheet before transferring to a wire rack to cool completely.